theRAPTLab/gsgo/docs/00-devlog.md

 * `dev` branch is main dev integration branch
 * suggested branch naming: `dev-[feat-|fix-|patch-]` for in-progress work instead of dev-ds/patch (find a reference) (e.g. `dev-feat-banana-ricer`)
 * Ben is the executive editor of all `README.md` files in the repo!
+* can I use lerna anywhere? **yes** it will walk up the directory tree until it finds